 If you are being charged with or investigated for felony drunk driving in any West Michigan county, you need to contact Attorney Shawn Haff of The Criminal Defense Law Center of West Michigan asap at 616-438-6719!
 Do not face these charges alone!
 You are facing prison time and potentially a lifetime of being denied the ability to drive a vehicle.

 Shawn will protect you from overzealous prosecutors, hostile law enforcement officers and intimidating judges that desire to hammer you with high fines and prison time.

-If you want to read more about Michigan’s felony drunk driving laws, you can visit this article on Nolo that talks about drunk driving laws in Michigan.
+If you want to read more about Michigan’s drunk driving laws, you can visit this article on Nolo that talks about drunk driving laws in Michigan.